barbazul/1kfa/mod_guide_campaigns.md

 This can be a mob of villagers whose minds must be changed, it can be their cleverest adversary, or it can be that invulnerable dragon.

-If you confront the characters with a monster, challenge, or obstacle that embodies
+Gain a *Journey point* if you confront the PCs with a monster, challenge, or obstacle that embodies:

  * grief: anger, bargaining, depression, denial
  * rejection of how the characters have changed
  * rejection of emotional growth
  * rejection that this story must end

-give yourself a point in the *Good Bank*.

 ## Chapter 8: Change